fthiagomedeiros/udacity-udagram-node-api/README.md

 Developer mode runs off the TypeScript source.
 Any saves will reset the server and run the latest version of the codebase.

+## Environment variables
+To run the server locally in any mode, you must set the environment variables for your operating system as defined in /src/config/config.ts: